nine187/CMEECourseWork/Week2/README.md

- test_control_flow.py | A script showing the use of control statements in function. tuple.py | A python practical about how to print tuples into seperate lines. using_name.py | A script containing an example of the use of a main module.
+ test_control_flow.py | A script showing the use of control statements in function. tuple.py | A python practical about how to print tuples into seperate lines. using_name.py | A script containing an example of the use of a main module. align_seq_fasta.py | A groupwork script on aligning fasta to find the best sequence match align_seq_better.py | A groupwork script to find out all the equally best alignment sequence